-Pursuant to the change in law provision of the Sundance B PPAs, ASTC Power Partnership, a joint venture partnership between TransCanada Energy Ltd. and AltaGas, exercised its right to terminate the Sundance B PPAs effective March 8, 2016.
+Pursuant to the change in law provision of the Sundance B PPAs, ASTC Power Partnership, a joint venture partnership between TransCanada Energy Ltd. and AltaGas' wholly-owned subsidiary, AltaGas Pipeline Partnership, exercised its right to terminate the Sundance B PPAs effective March 8, 2016.
 In December 2016, a definitive settlement agreement was reached with the Government of Alberta accepting termination of the Sundance B PPAs effective March 8, 2016.
 Under the settlement agreement, AltaGas agreed to contribute 391,879 self-generated carbon offsets and to make total cash payments in the aggregate amount of \$6 million, payable in equal installments over three years starting in 2018 and the Government of Alberta granted AltaGas a full release from all obligations with respect to the Sundance B PPAs.
 Following the termination of the Sundance B PPAs, AltaGas has fully transitioned its power segment to be a 100 percent clean energy provider with approximately 74 percent and 26 percent of generation capacity from gas-fired and renewables sources, respectively.

 On December 31, 2016 AltaGas successfully commissioned the Pomona Energy Storage Facility.
-For further details see sub-heading "Power Business".
+For further details see below under the heading "Business of the Corporation - Power Business".